Last Updated:

 You can commemorate a loved one or your personal involvement in a project to acquire land by a range of means which have a personal resonance for you.
 Examples include wooden carvings, tree planting, benches and plaques on site.

-Julia Davies commissioned a wooden sculpture of her father and 2 sons which sits in a special area of Wild Woodbury dedicated to recognising the special relationship between grandparents and their grandchildren.
+I commissioned a wooden sculpture of my father and 2 sons which sits in a special area of Wild Woodbury dedicated to recognising the special relationship between grandparents and their grandchildren.
 Next to the sculpture is a bench bearing the words “Young and old – we come together to restore wild”

 So if some land comes up locally that you think should be restored to nature and people, consider first exploring whether an established local group such as your local Wildlife Trust or the RSPB etc can be persuaded to buy it with your help to fundraise.
 You can then also help add to the diversity of voices within those organisations.